MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 <!--Description-->
 This policy setting establishes the amount of time (in seconds) that the system will wait to reboot in order to enforce a change in device installation restriction policies.

-If you enable this policy setting, set the amount of seconds you want the system to wait until a reboot.
+If you enable this policy setting, set the number of seconds you want the system to wait until a reboot.

-If you disable or do not configure this policy setting, the system does not force a reboot.
+If you disable or don't configure this policy setting, the system doesn't force a reboot.

+>[!Note]
-Note: If no reboot is forced, the device installation restriction right will not take effect until the system is restarted.
+> If no reboot is forced, the device installation restriction right won't take effect until the system is restarted.

 <!--/Description-->